-9. Additional grant support is available to disabled students on an Erasmus+ Programme to cover the costs of their support needs.
-Applications are made by the participating provider to the relevant Erasmus+ National Agency once a student is identified as a participant and their support needs are known.
-Funding covers 100% of the identified costs and are dependent on actual needs rather than a set grant amount or formula.
-DSAs funding is therefore not available for Erasmus students.
+10. Additional grant support is available to disabled students on an Erasmus+ Programme to cover the costs of their disability related needs.
+Applications are made by the participating provider to the relevant Erasmus+ National Agency once a student is identified as a participant and their disability related needs are known.
+The funding available covers 100% of the identified disability related costs and is not a set grant amount.